 As the large spike in development and population growth occurred in the 1950’s, oysters showed a decline in the James.
 A parasitic disease known as Dermo cause large swaths of oyster die-off in the ecosystem.
 In addition, the economic dependence and lucrative fishing industry promoted unsustainable harvesting practices, inevitably causing massive losses in population.

 Fortunately, today’s oyster fishery is maintained through regulating harvest, establishing sanctuaries, researching disease, and restoring habitat.
 This is excellent news for our ecosystem and our bellies!
 As reported in our most recent State of the James Report, in 2020, just two years from the previous recorded period, the James River public oysters grounds grew by 25%!

 We all know oysters are good for water quality; one individual can filter up to 50 gallons of James River or Chesapeake Bay water a day.
 With a fully healthy oyster population, they would filter the entire volume of the James River estuary in just six days!
 But — oysters are also good for satiating our appetites!
 Whether you are eating wild-caught or aquaculture-raised, these salty bivalves are a treat not to be missed this month!

 Here are some James River Association staff picks for favorite oyster dishes:

 - Bill Street, CEO: Oysters Rockefeller

-- Jamie Brunkow, Lower James Riverkeeper: “As fresh as I can get!”
+- Erin Hillert, Sr. Marketing & Communications Manager: “As fresh as I can get!”

-- Justin Doyle, Community Conservation Manager: Raw Oysters with Mignonette
+- Justin Doyle, Director of Community Conservation: Raw Oysters with Mignonette

 If the thought of oyster shucking makes you clam-up, you can get your oyster fix via the Virginia Oyster Trail.
 Check out trail sites, restaurants, and plenty of places to try oysters within the James River watershed.